 During an earthquake, sliding and subsidence related to the shaking and rearrangement of soil particles may occur simultaneously.
 However, the sliding displacement of a rigid block cannot be directly added to the calculated subsidence results.
 As an estimation of the possible maximum subsidence at the crest, the vertical component of the slippage at the crest can be summed with the subsidence related to the shaking and rearrangement of the soil particles.
 Since no sliding behavior was observed during Earthquake A, the residual deformation of the dam caused by Earthquake A equals that related to the shaking and rearrangement of soil particles, with a maximum value of 5.53 cm at the crest of the dam.
-According to the field survey after Earthquake A, the subsidence at the crest of the Aratozawa Dam was approximately 20 cm (Shimamoto et al. 2008).
-However, since the survey was conducted 16 days after the mainshock, the measured subsidence includes the contributions of many aftershocks, and other events since December 4, 2007.
+According to the field survey after Earthquake A, the subsidence at the crest of the survey was conducted 16 days after the mainshock, the measured subsidence includes the contributions of many aftershocks, and other events since December 4, 2007.
 Therefore, the exact residual deformation caused by Earthquake A itself cannot be confirmed.